viscommworkshop/viscommworkshop.github.io/index.md

 ## COVID-19 IMPACTS

 We hope that everyone is coping well with these unprecedented times!
-At this point, IEEE Vis and VisComm are still scheduled to take place as planned in Salt Lake City.
-We will announce any change here, but you can also monitor the [status of IEEE VIS](http://ieeevis.org/year/2020/info/coronavirus-info).
+Because of the pandemic, IEEE Vis and VisComm will take place online.
+We will announce futher program and technology details here, but you can also monitor the [status of IEEE VIS](http://ieeevis.org/year/2020/info/coronavirus-info).

 ## WORKSHOP TOPICS